logo

 Bruce Fairbairn

-Bruce, in turn, enlisted a handful of trusted people he'd worked with over the years: songwriter Desmond Child, audio engineer Bob Rock, assistant engineer Mike Fraser, and me.
+Bruce, in turn, enlisted a handful of trusted colleagues he'd worked with over the years: songwriter Desmond Child, audio engineer Bob Rock, assistant engineer Mike Fraser, and me.

 The following quotes are from the book "Walk This Way - The Autobiography of Aerosmith" by Stephen Davis: